farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 	.withMonitored(false)
 	.withNominalVoltage(380., Side.LEFT)
 	.withNominalVoltage(220., Side.RIGHT)
-	.withIMax(500.) // the value is supposed to be the same on both side, though the side could have been specificied with withImax(500., Side.RIGHT)
+	.withIMax(500.) // the value is supposed to be the same on both side, though the side could have been specified with withImax(500., Side.RIGHT)
     .add();
 ~~~
 {% endcapture %}